 The camps are offered free of charge, and campers receive all meals, basic training gear and the boxing program and techniques used by the Champ and his coaching team.
-There are two types of camp:
+There are five types of boxing camp:

-These one-week camps are held during summer and Christmas breaks in Jamaica and Canada (USA and UK locations to come).
-Designed for underserved youth aged 9 – 17, the camps strive to instill a high level of discipline, self-esteem and confidence through the World of Boxing.
+These one-week camps are held during summer and Christmas breaks in Jamaica, Canada, and USA (UK locations to come).
+Designed for underserved youth aged 9 – 17 to learn the fundamentals of boxing.
+The camps strive to instill a high level of discipline, self-esteem, and confidence through the World of Boxing.

 These camps offer intensive technical development for amateur and professional boxers.
 The program is run by Team Undisputed, the personal team of former Olympians, active professional boxers, world champions and other professionals who worked with The Undisputed World Champion, Lennox Lewis during his career.

-This program utilizes the sport of boxing to help get our participants and their families in shape.
-Knights in the Ring will host family-friendly fitness sessions to get everyone moving.
+This program also utilizes the sport of boxing to help get our participants and their families in shape.
+Knights in the Ring host family-friendly fitness sessions to get everyone moving.
 The program shows families that they do not need a ring to BOB & WEAVE!
 Beginning with a few demonstrations participants will learn to move like a champion, by jumping rope, sit-ups, push- ups, and shadow boxing.
 In addition, participants will discover how to eat balanced and nutritious meals with the foods that are available to them within their communities.

-The mentoring and character building program is for youth ages 9-17.
+The mentoring and character-building program is for youth ages 9-17.
 The program helps to prepare boys for manhood by teaching them the life skills needed to become productive citizens in their communities and enlisting professionals from the sport, corporate, and academic industries to educate them on the importance of honesty, integrity, responsibility,